The Hyeseon Hong Jazz Orchestra Releases a Stunning New Album, Things Will Pass

 The musical highlights are many and varied, with sophisticated chord changes and voicings, and delightful ensemble textures and combinations of instruments, like the wooden flute being doubled by the female vocal in the melody of “Memoirs of Ladies.”
 This track will also reveal the purity of your speakers’ upper-mid and high-frequency reproduction or lack thereof, and have you reveling in the brass and woodwind ensemble sound.

 “Run Away” features vocals by Aubrey Johnson and outstanding soloing by guitarist Matt Panayides and Alejandro Aviles on alto sax.
 It’s captivating.
 The Rhodes electric piano sound is sumptuous, as is David Smith’s fluegelhorn playing on “Waltzing With Dad.”
 “Treasure Hunt” has some truly inventive orchestrations, and the amazing sound of the baritone sax in the intro will make you realize it’s one of the coolest instruments on Earth.
 The band is unbelievably tight on this one.
-“Night Climbing,” with its bossa nova-tinged melody and easygoing pace, had me forgetting time and space and impatient about taking listening notes – I just wanted to revel in the music.
+“Night Climbing,” with its bossa nova-tinged melody and easygoing pace, had me forgetting time and space and getting impatient about taking listening notes – I just wanted to revel in the music.
 The sonics and the drums on “Dance With Dracula” are particularly outstanding.

 The album ends on a plaintive yet positive note on “We Will Meet Again,” the perfect closer to an album filled with musical and sonic wonder.